markalderson/qlite/README.md

   * every deferred object has a:
     * `resolve(value)` method to be called when the asynchronous task succeeds, with `value` being the task result
     * `reject(reason)` method to be called when the asynchronous task fails, with `reason` being a normal error or an exception thrown during task execution
+    * `promise` property, which is a reference to the promise associated to the deferred object
 * these methds for _consuming_ a promise-based API:
   * the `then` method explained previously